 You should also inform the agency if there will be any additional subcontractor working on the project.
 It will help them determine the principles of effective collaboration and communication.

-Note that if you define the budget in your brief, the software house will be able to extend a solution tailored to your needs.
+Note that if you define the budget in your brief, the software house will be able to tailor a solution to your needs.
 And believe us, we know that you want to know the price range before.
 However, you’ve probably made some assumptions, so it’s good to share them with a software house to help them prepare a better offer.
 They will be able to determine the project scope and recommend the best work approach.

 If all the features mentioned in the specification exceed the budget, the contractor will prioritise the work and focus on the most important functionalities in the first phase.
 All this to meet the product goals.